Addressing the impacts of climate change is the defining challenge of our time.

-The white papers will be reviewed by panels of prominent international experts in the relevant scientific and technical domains and in processes and policies for innovation and societal take-up.
-The reviewers will include research leaders in the natural, physical, social and management sciences, the humanities, and engineering, as well as leaders in the public policy domain and practitioners with successful track records in commercializing environmental and energy technologies and/or in mobilizing stakeholder groups around social goods and goals.
+The white papers will be reviewed by panels of prominent international experts in the relevant scientific and technical domains and in processes and policies for innovation and scalability.
+The reviewers will include research leaders in the natural, physical, social and management sciences, the humanities, and engineering, as well as leaders in the public policy domain and practitioners.
+They will have successful track records in commercializing environmental and energy technologies and/or in mobilizing stakeholder groups around social goods and goals.
 After completion of these reviews, a portfolio of flagship Grand Challenges research projects will be selected.

 Faculty Review Committee